 The Career Center offers a variety of programs and services to guide alumni in their job search and career transitions.

-One-on-one appointments with a career counselor for the following topics:
+Services include one-on-one appointments with a career counselor for the following topics:

-- Resume/cover letter critiques
+- Resume and cover letter critiques

 - Job search advice